Absolutely split locally free sheaves on proper $k$-schemes and Brauer--Severi varieties: Introduction

 \section{Introduction}

-The goal of this paper is to describe the structure of absolutely split locally free sheaves on arbitrary proper $k$-schemes $X$.
-An \emph{absolutely split} locally free sheaf on a proper $k$-scheme $X$ is a sheaf that splits as a direct sum of invertible sheaves after base change to the algebraic closure $\bar{k}$.
-We simply call such sheaves $AS$-bundles.
-It is a classical result of Grothendieck [16] that the $AS$-bundles on $\mathbb{P}^1$ are just the locally free sheaves.
-Biswas and Nagaraj [7], [8], [9] and the author [26], [27] investigated and classified $AS$-bundles on certain Brauer--Severi varieties.
-More precise, $AS$-bundles were completely described in dimension one and for Brauer--Severi varieties over $\mathbb{R}$.
-In order to analyse the structure of absolutely split locally free sheaves on arbitrary Brauer--Severi varieties $X$, we study the general case where $X$ is an arbitrary proper $k$-scheme.
-Our first main result is the following: \begin{thm2} (see Theorem 4.6) Let $X$ be a proper $k$-scheme with $H^0(X,\mathcal{O}_X)=k$.
-Then the $k$-rational points of the Picard scheme $\mathrm{Pic}_{X/k}$ are in one-to-one correspondence with isomorphism classes of indecomposable $AS$-bundles on $X$. \end{thm2} In the case the proper $\bar{k}$-scheme $X\otimes_k \bar{k}$ has infinite cyclic Picard group we obtain: \begin{thm2}(see Theorem 5.1) Let $X$ be a proper $k$-scheme with $\mathrm{Pic}(X\otimes_k\bar{k})\simeq \mathbb{Z}$ and period $r$.
-Denote by $\mathcal{L}$ the generator of $\mathrm{Pic}(X\otimes_k\bar{k})\simeq \mathbb{Z}$ and suppose there is an indecomposable absolutely isotypical sheaf $\mathcal{M}_{\mathcal{L}}$ of type $\mathcal{L}$.
-Let $\mathcal{J}$ be the generator of $\mathrm{Pic}(X)$ with $\mathcal{J}\otimes_k \bar{k}\simeq \mathcal{L}^{\otimes r}$, then all indecomposable $AS$-bundles $\mathcal{E}$ are of the form
+The goal of this paper is to classify absolutely split vector bundles on arbitrary proper $k$-schemes $X$.
+An \emph{absolutely split} vector bundle on a proper $k$-scheme $X$ is a locally free sheaf of finite rank that splits as a direct sum of invertible sheaves after base change to the algebraic closure $\bar{k}$.
+For simplicity, we call such sheaves $AS$-bundles.
+It is a classical theorem of Grothendieck [16] that the $AS$-bundles on $\mathbb{P}^1$ are just the locally free sheaves.
+Biswas and Nagaraj [7], [8], [9] and the author [27], [28] classified $AS$-bundles on certain Brauer--Severi varieties.
+To be precise, $AS$-bundles were completely classified in dimension one and for Brauer--Severi varieties over $\mathbb{R}$.
+Since Brauer--Severi varieties are twisted forms of projective spaces, the results in \emph{loc.cit.} are generalizations of Grothendieck's theorem for $\mathbb{P}^1$.
+In order to study $AS$-bundles on arbitrary Brauer--Severi varieties $X$, we consider the general case where $X$ is an arbitrary proper $k$-scheme.
+Our first main result is the following: \begin{thm2}[Theorem 4.6] Let $X$ be a proper $k$-scheme with $H^0(X,\mathcal{O}_X)=k$.
+Then the closed points of the Picard scheme $\mathrm{Pic}_{X/k}$ are in one-to-one correspondence with isomorphism classes of indecomposable $AS$-bundles on $X$. \end{thm2} Notice that Theorem 4.6 is a direct generalization of the fact that the twisted Picard group equals the set of $k$-rational points in the Picard scheme (see \cite{KO}, (7.4)).
+Since $AS$-bundles are given by the direct sum of indecomposable $AS$-bundles, we have a one-to-one correspondence of finite closed subschemes of $\mathrm{Pic}_{X/k}$ and isomorphism classes of $AS$-bundles.
+In the case where the proper scheme $X\otimes_k \bar{k}$ has infinite cyclic Picard group, we obtain: \begin{thm2}[Theorem 5.1] Let $X$ be a proper $k$-scheme with $\mathrm{Pic}(X\otimes_k\bar{k})\simeq \mathbb{Z}$ and period $r$ and let $\mathcal{J}$ be a generator of $\mathrm{Pic}(X)$.
+Denote by $\mathcal{L}$ the generator of $\mathrm{Pic}(X\otimes_k\bar{k})\simeq \mathbb{Z}$ satisfying $\mathcal{J}\otimes_k \bar{k}\simeq \mathcal{L}^{\otimes r}$.
+Assume there is an indecomposable pure bundle $\mathcal{M}_{\mathcal{L}}$ of type $\mathcal{L}$.
+Then all indecomposable $AS$-bundles $\mathcal{E}$ are of the form